Admission and selection procedure

 Any documents or additional information available after the application deadline, will not be considered.
 Make sure to have all required application documents available well in time.

 In the Netherlands, students holding a VWO diploma can enter a bachelor programme at a research university.
-Therefore, international students are eligible for the Double bachelor programme with a secondary school diploma equivalent to the Dutch VWO diploma.
+Therefore, international students are eligible for the Econometrics programme with a secondary school diploma equivalent to the Dutch VWO diploma.

 Dutch VWO diploma